wordshaker/jesswhite_4/_posts/2018-04-09-impactfuldashboardspart1-post.md

 Back to Key Performance indicators!
 These might not be apparent from the "what success looks like" conversation.
 Further to this, there may be separate KPI's that need to be considered at this level.

-SLA's are <a href="https://en.wikipedia.org/wiki/Service-level_agreement" target="_blank">Service Level Agreements</a>.
+SLA's are <a href="https://en.wikipedia.org/wiki/Service-level_agreement" rel="noreferrer" target="_blank">Service Level Agreements</a>.
 They may be determined by internal or external relationships.
 It's a contract for how your app / feature / system / hosting etc. is expected to perform outwardly.
 You may have an obligation to only have a certain amount of downtime, or to a certain response time for example.
 Breaking SLA's is not only a problem for reputation, but it can have a financial impact as well, be it through fines or losing partners.

 As part of this you may want to find out who should be informed if these KPI's aren't met or SLA's are broken.
 Also, what action should be taken, if any.
 What is the impact?

 * **What are the base metrics we would normally use for this?**

 There will always be some standard metrics you will want to cover as part of execution dashboarding.
-It might be that you use <a href="https://peter.bourgon.org/blog/2016/02/07/logging-v-instrumentation.html" target="_blank">R.E.D</a> for your APIs for <a href="http://www.brendangregg.com/usemethod.html" target="_blank">U.S.E</a> for your services.
-It might be the <a href="https://landing.google.com/sre/book/chapters/monitoring-distributed-systems.html" target="_blank">Four Golden Signals from the Google SRE book</a>.
+It might be that you use <a href="https://peter.bourgon.org/blog/2016/02/07/logging-v-instrumentation.html" rel="noreferrer" target="_blank">R.E.D</a> for your APIs for <a href="http://www.brendangregg.com/usemethod.html" rel="noreferrer" target="_blank">U.S.E</a> for your services.
+It might be the <a href="https://landing.google.com/sre/book/chapters/monitoring-distributed-systems.html" rel="noreferrer" target="_blank">Four Golden Signals from the Google SRE book</a>.
 There will be standard metrics that you normally have to ensure that your environment is working as expected.
 Just remember to _keep them useful - not interesting_.
 (Though I think useful metrics ARE interesting as well as informative).

 ---